Brew Ratios, Basket Sizes, and the Confusion over a "Double Shot"

 Long shot or "Lungo" - 1:2.5 to 1:3 ratio

 A ristretto, or "restricted" shot is a more concentrated shot and tends to reduce the bitterness of darker roasted beans.
 It also stands up to milk very well.
 Third wave roasters generally prefer the normale 1:1.5-2.5 ratio for the more mainstream medium-roasted coffees.
-All good roasters will have preparation recipes on their websites or their bags.
+Many roasters will have preparation recipes on their websites or their bags – if that fails always ask the barista.
 Long shots are actually preferred in Italy, where single baskets are still common.

 The "Double" and portafilter basket sizes